AbolfazlMahkam/AbolfazlMahkam/README.md

 # 🌟 Hi there!
 I'm Abolfazl Mahkam

-I am a passionate Front-End Web Developer with a knack for crafting responsive and accessible websites that provide seamless user experiences across all devices.
-With a strong foundation in HTML, CSS, and JavaScript, I bring designs to life with precision and creativity.
+I am a dedicated Front-End Developer with a passion for building responsive, user-friendly websites and web applications.
+Proficient in HTML, CSS, JavaScript, TypeScript, and modern frameworks like React.js, I specialize in transforming designs into functional, accessible, and visually appealing interfaces.
+My focus is on creating seamless digital experiences that meet user needs and solve real-world problems.

 # 🛠️ Technologies I Excel In